He Said Da Da

 like it’s the best sound he’s ever made.

-Like he’s just discovered language
+Like he just discovered language

-and wants to gift it back to us, one syllable at a time.
+and wants to gift it back to us,

-I didn’t catch the first one on camera —
+I didn’t catch the first one on camera.

 I was too caught up in the moment.